projectara/greybus-spec/source/device_class/camera.rst

 The Greybus Camera Device Class Protocol defines two transport methods for
 metadata:

-* using the :ref:`Greybus Camera Management Metadata Operation
-  <camera-metadata-operation>` explicitly, through the Camera Management
+* using the :ref:`camera-metadata-operation` explicitly, through the Camera Management Connection.
-  Connection.
 * sending metadata along with image frames over the CSI-2 interface, through the Camera Data Connection.